 Do I get paid for serving as a Personal Representative?

 Personal Representatives are reimbursed for all legitimate out-of-pocket expenses incurred in the process of management and distribution of the individual’s estate.
-In addition, they are entitled to statutory fees, depending on the size of the probate estate among other factors.
+In addition, they are entitled to statutory fees, depending on the size of the probate estate and other factors.

 How much does probate cost?
-How long does it take?